awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 ### Changing the Storage Autoscaling Settings for a DB Instance<a name="USER_PIOPS.ModifyingAutoscaling"></a>

 You can turn storage autoscaling on for an existing Amazon RDS DB instance\.
-You can also change the upper limit on the storage that RDS can allocate for the DB instance\.
+You can also change the upper limit on the storage that Amazon RDS can allocate for the DB instance\.

 #### Console<a name="USER_PIOPS.ModifyingAutoscaling.console"></a>